Are tunnels actually dangerous during an earthquake?

 Imagine a plate of fruit-filled gelatin dessert.
 Tunnels are like the pieces of fruit at the base of the gelatin, while above-ground structures are like the fruit toward the top.
 If you shake the plate, the movement becomes more exaggerated as it flows up from the base of the gelatin.
 In an earthquake, this translates to tunnel movement measured in inches, while the movement above ground might be measured in feet.

-This is the same idea that helps prevent bridges and skyscrapers from collapsing during an earthquake.
+This is the same concept that helps prevent bridges and skyscrapers from collapsing during an earthquake.
 Moving with the shaking helps negate the forces that would otherwise topple such structures.
 Add to that the fact that the shaking itself tends to be much weaker underground compared to the surface and it’s easy to see why engineers that inspect L.A.
 Metro tunnels after large earthquakes have not yet found significant damage.

 In the book Tunneling and Tunnel Mechanics, author Dimitrios Kolymbas quotes a report from the M 6.7 San Fernando earthquake of 1971: